-High school students taking the MCA receive a single Individual Student Report (ISR) for each subject: Grade 10 Reading, Grade 11 Mathematics, or high school Science.
-Students may take Science in any grade (9-12) depending on coursework completion.
-Schools will receive a hard copy of each student's ISR to send home with the student or mail to the student's parent/guardian.
+High school students taking the MCA receive a single Individual Student Report (ISR) for each subject: grade 10 reading, grade 11 mathematics, or high school science.
+Students may take science in any grade (9-12), depending on coursework completion.

 The following high school ISR samples for Reading MCA and Reading MTAS include all of the elements on the high school Mathematics and Science MCA and MTAS reports and serve as examples with explanations for all sections present on the high school reports.